 Many early-stage SaaS companies try to rank for high-volume, competitive keywords without considering their domain authority.

 Competing against established brands with years of SEO investment is unrealistic.
-Instead of chasing difficult keywords, I recommend:
+Instead, I recommend targeting long-tail keywords, finding unique content angles, and building authority before going after high-difficulty terms.

 Some companies see programmatic SEO as a shortcut.
 They try to automate content creation instead of investing in quality.